nerva-project/unofficial-site/README.md

 # unofficial-site

 - Work in progress.
-You can download the current alpha status...
+You can download the current beta status...
 - Beta version **1.1**
 - Plan: Add more content and translate into Serbian.